zingelst/PiecesOfPy/README.md

 ## Web
 `simple_web.py` - A basic Python web server that handles reqeusts, but no file serving or anything else.
 Essentially a starting point for a simple REST service.

+## matplotlib
+`plotting.py` - A snippet of how to do some simple plotting and axis/chart formatting in matplotlib.
+I always forget the bits to do this correctly.